shu2496/kafka-library-events/Readme.md

 ### Create 3 kafka brokers

    #### Add/change these properties in server.properties file
-     1. broker.id=1
+     1. broker.id=0
      2. listeners=PLAINTEXT://localhost:9092
-     3. log.dirs=/tmp/kafka-logs-1
+     3. log.dirs=/tmp/kafka-logs
      4. auto.create.topics.enable=false
-  #### first copy poste the server.properties file.
+  ### copy poste the server.properties file.
 There should be 3 server files naming server.properties,server-1.properties and server-2.properties
+  1. change broker id to 1 and 2 respectively
+  2. change localhost to 9093 and 9094
+  3. change the log to 1 or 2 (log.dirs=/tmp/kafka-logs-1) (log.dirs=/tmp/kafka-logs-2)